Thermal conductivity and resistivity: Gases

 where $\sigma$ is an effective particle diameter and $\Omega(T)$ is a function of temperature whose explicit form depends on the interparticle interaction law.
 For rigid elastic spheres, $\Omega(T)$ is independent of $T$ and very close to $1$.
 More complex interaction laws introduce a weak temperature dependence.
-The precise nature of the dependence is not always easy to discern, however, as $\Omega(T)$ is defined as a multi-dimensional integral which may not be expressible in terms of elementary functions.
+The precise nature of the dependence is not always easy to discern, however, as $\Omega(T)$ is defined as a multi-dimensional integral which may not be expressible in terms of elementary functions, but must be evaluated numerically.
+However, for particles interacting through a Mie potential (a generalisation of the Lennard-Jones potential) highly accurate correlations for $\Omega(T)$ in terms of reduced units have been developed.

 An alternate, equivalent way to present the result is in terms of the gas viscosity $\mu$, which can also be calculated in the Chapman–Enskog approach:

 where $f$ is a numerical factor which in general depends on the molecular model.
 For smooth spherically symmetric molecules, however, $f$ is very close to $2.5$, not deviating by more than $1\%$ for a variety of interparticle force laws.
 Since $k$, $\mu$, and $c_v$ are each well-defined physical quantities which can be measured independent of each other, this expression provides a convenient test of the theory.
 For monatomic gases, such as the noble gases, the agreement with experiment is fairly good.

 For gases whose molecules are not spherically symmetric, the expression $k = f \mu c_v$ still holds.
 In contrast with spherically symmetric molecules, however, $f$ varies significantly depending on the particular form of the interparticle interactions: this is a result of the energy exchanges between the internal and translational degrees of freedom of the molecules.
 An explicit treatment of this effect is difficult in the Chapman–Enskog approach.
-Alternately, the approximate expression $f = (1/4){(9 \gamma - 5)}$ was suggested by Eucken, where $\gamma$ is the heat capacity ratio of the gas.
+Alternately, the approximate expression $f = (1/4){(9 \gamma - 5)}$ was suggested by Arnold Eucken, where $\gamma$ is the heat capacity ratio of the gas.

 The entirety of this section assumes the mean free path $\lambda$ is small compared with macroscopic (system) dimensions.
 In extremely dilute gases this assumption fails, and thermal conduction is described instead by an apparent thermal conductivity which decreases with density.
 Ultimately, as the density goes to $0$ the system approaches a vacuum, and thermal conduction ceases entirely.